-When an object matches an overdue rule, the OSS will include the x-oss-expiration header in the response to the Get Object or Head Object requests.
+When an object matches an overdue rule, the OSS includes the x-oss-expiration header in the response to the Get Object or Head Object requests.
 The header contains two key-value pairs: expiry-date indicates the expiration date of the object; rule-id indicates the matched rule ID.

 You can set the lifecycle configurations of a bucket through the open interface of the OSS.
 Lifecycle configurations are given in XML format.
-Below is a specific example.
+The following is a specific example.

 <ID>delete logs after 10 days</ID>

-In the above example, all elements are described as follows:
+In the preceding example, all elements are described as follows:

 - ID: a unique identifier of each rule.